mrichnu/blog/_posts/2022-12-16-multicloud-in-higher-ed.md

 other non-profit)worlds:

 - **Primacy of consensus:** It's said of faculty that a vote of 99-1 is considered a tie.
-The committee-led decision-making process extends beyond the faculty senate and into the IT organization.
+The committee-led decisionmaking process extends beyond the faculty senate and into the IT organization.
 - **Diffuse decisionmaking responsibility:** In theory the division of responsibility between the board of trustees, the president, the provost, the